In this chapter, let’s discuss what you should do when not having a client training session.

 It’s the same when it comes to personal training.

-If you specialize in a certain area, you can certainly charge your clients more than you would as a regular personal trainer.
+If you specialize in a certain area, you can charge your clients more than a regular personal trainer.

 Specialization is the easiest way to improve your income before you even branch out into other income streams, for example, online training.